This tutorial is out of date and no longer maintained.

-How To Create a Sudo User on CentOS [Quickstart]
+Please refer instead to our updated quickstart tutorial, How To Create a New Sudo-enabled User on CentOS 8.

 sudo command provides a mechanism for granting administrator privileges, ordinarily only available to the root user, to normal users.
 This guide will show you the easiest way to create a new user with sudo access on CentOS, without having to modify your server’s

 sudoers file.
 If you want to configure sudo for an existing user, simply skip to step 3.

 adduser command to add a new user to your system.

 Be sure to replace username with the user that you want to create.

 passwd command to update the new user’s password.

 Set and confirm the new user’s password at the prompt.
 A strong password is highly recommended!

 Set password prompts:Changing password for user username.
 New password: Retype new password: passwd: all authentication tokens updated successfully.

 usermod command to add the user to the